Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/Shadows-in-URP.md

 # Shadows in the Universal Render Pipeline

 The Universal Render Pipeline’s [Lights](light-component.md) can cast shadows from one GameObject onto another.
-They emphasize the position and scale of GameObjects, which adds a degree of depth and realism to a Scene that could otherwise look flat.
+They emphasize the position and scale of GameObjects, which adds a degree of depth and realism to a scene that could otherwise look flat.

 ## Shadow map resolution